prscX/react-native-download-button/README.md

     ReactNative: Native Download Button (Android/iOS)

+Due to time constraint, this library is deprecated and not maintained anymore, You can still use this library.

 If this project has helped you out, please support us with a star 🌟
 </h1>